marekolsak/marek-build/README.md

 Using Mesa without installing it
 --------------------------------

-After running `ninja install` for Mesa, it's not needed to install it every time it's rebuilt if you add symlinks from `/usr/lib` into the build directory.
-Then just build Mesa and the next started app will use it.
-There is a script that creates the symlinks:
+An alternative to installing Mesa is to replace Mesa binaries in `/usr/lib` with symlinks pointing to the binaries in the Mesa build directory.
+Then every time Mesa is built, apps can use it immediately without installing it.

+A script is provided that creates the symlinks:

 ```bash
 marek-build/make-mesa-symlinks.sh